Zondax/cosmos-sdk/crypto/docs/adr.md

 #### Cipher

-A cipher is an algorithm focused for encryption and decryption of data.
+A cipher is an api for encryption and decryption of data.
 Given a message it should operate through a secret.

 ```go
 type Cipher interface {